The Coal Loader has a range of ongoing events and activities that you can be involved with.

 Tours normally take 90 minutes but can be shortened to suit your group's schedule.
 Maps of the adjacent Balls Head Reserve are available if you wish to take your group before or after your guided tour.

-Guided tours are available Monday to Friday and bookings are essential.
-Maximum group size 25.
+Guided tours are available Monday to Friday for groups over 10 people and bookings are essential.
+Maximum group size is 25.
 Please call the Coal Loader on 9936 8100.

 Walk from the Coal Loader to Balls Head Reserve